hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 ####################################
-Try look at MF/Indexes/...
-Nav data
+Try look at MF/Indexes/Stock... data
 ####################################
 Author: HanishKVC
-Version: v20210326IST2019
+Version: v20210411IST1600
 License: GPL
-Status: Majorly OUT OF SYNC with new version of PROGRAM
+Status: Not fully updated wrt new version of PROGRAM

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by